Welcome to our list of the best laptops not made in China.

 The Lemur Pro is one of their cheapest laptops, retailing at around 1000$.
 It comes with a 5th generation Intel i3-5010U processor, a 14.1” screen, and runs Ubuntu 14.04.3, which isn’t half-bad if you really want a USA-made laptop.

 - Very light for a laptop

 As you can see, there are plenty of non-China options when it comes to laptops.
 You just have to know where to look for the right brand or company.
 At the same time, you’ll have to exercise caution.
 Case in point, companies like Apple are primarily based in the USA.
 However, most of their manufacturing is in China.

 Not to mention, if we expand our reach a little bit and go for brand new computers and laptops, there are a number of brands located outside of China that make high-quality laptops and provide excellent support or service.

 With that said, here’s to hoping that our list has helped make your search for a non Chinese laptop for work or school a little easier.

-We know that looking for brand new computers and laptops that’s non Chinese isn’t easy.
+We know that looking for brand new computers and laptops that are non Chinese isn’t easy.
 However, thanks to our list, you will no longer have any problems finding a brand that makes the best laptops not made in China.